ArnoldFromancius/MazeAttack/README.md

     Their speed increases the more you kill them

-    As levels progresses, different types of enemies
+    As levels progresses, different types of enemies spawn

-    Avoid the enemy fire in some levels as they carry guns
+    Avoid enemy fire in some levels as they carry guns

+    When you are shot, your character freezes for 3 secs

     Kill them all before they reach your position.